SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Experiments

 \subsubsection{Hardware Configuration}

 We conduct experiments on a drone equipped with an onboard computer and a RealSense D435i camera.
-The RGB images have a resolution of 848 × 480 with a $69^\circ \times 42^\circ$ FoV, while the depth images share the same resolution but feature an $87^\circ \times 58^\circ$ FoV.
-Visual-Inertial Odometry (VIO) is executed onboard; however, only the estimated linear velocity and attitude are used for reference tracking control in the PX4 autopilot.
+The RGB images have a resolution of $848 \times 480$ with a $69^\circ \times 42^\circ$ FoV, while the depth images share the same resolution but feature an $87^\circ \times 58^\circ$ FoV.
+Visual-Inertial Odometry (VIO) is executed onboard, but only the estimated linear velocity and attitude are used for reference tracking control in the PX4 autopilot.
 The live image stream is transmitted via 2.4 GHz Wi-Fi to an RTX 3060 laptop, with a latency of approximately 10 ms. The velocity control commands \(u = [v_{lin}, v_{ang}]\) are converted from body frame to global frame commands \(u' = [v_{x}, v_{y},v_{ang}]\) using the yaw angle estimated by VIO, and then sent to the flight controller.
 The planning loop runs at approximately 20 Hz.

-In Fig.~\ref{fig:sequence}, real-time velocity commands and the predicted collision probability \(Q_c\) are displayed in the upper-left corner of the surrounding RGB and depth images, where a positive angular velocity indicates a left turn.
+In Fig.~\ref{fig:sequence}, real-time velocity commands and the predicted collision probability \(Q_c\) are displayed in the upper-left corner of RGB and depth images.
 The navigation model explores the environment and approaches areas visually similar to the goal image.
 Fig.~\ref{fig:oa} shows the flight trajectory along with the predicted collision probabilities at each waypoint.